-Thoughtful, well-planned executive succession involves three phases: sustaining, transitioning, and onboarding & support, as outlined in Figure 1 below.
-The timing of these phases can vary depending on the executive’s departure circumstances, the organization’s condition, whether there’s a successor waiting in the wings, and other factors.
+A well-planned executive succession involves three phases: sustaining, transitioning, and onboarding & support, as outlined in the graphic below.
+The timing of these phases can vary depending on the executive’s departure circumstances, the organization’s size and condition, whether a successor is waiting in the wings, and other factors.

 This extended timeline may surprise those who think that succession is primarily a hiring problem and that once the hire is made, it’s done.
-In fact, that’s one of the six biggest mistakes that boards frequently make about executive succession.
-(For more, see the related article, The Six Biggest CEO Succession Mistakes and How to Avoid Them.)
+In fact, that’s one of the biggest mistakes that boards frequently make about executive succession.
+(For more, see this related article, The Six Biggest Nonprofit Executive Succession Mistakes and How to Avoid Them.)

 PHASE 1 — The Sustaining Phase

 The Sustaining Phase begins, ideally, two to three years ahead of the handoff to the successor and concludes when the organization moves into the executive search and transition mode in earnest.